-The entrance into a clinical facility is strictly competitive being based on course background, grade point average, letters of recommendation and a personal interview at the clinical facility.
+The entrance into a clinical facility is strictly competitive, being based on course background, grade point average, letters of recommendation, and a personal interview at the clinical facility.
 A 1.75 overall grade point average and a 2.00 in the physical and biological sciences is recommended.
 A minimum of 200 quarter credit hours is required for a B.S. degree.
 Electives should include courses which will benefit the student in the Medical Technology profession.
-Courses taken by a student in the Medical Technology profession.
+Courses taken by a student in the Medical Technology option must be approved by the director of the academic program.
 Student eligibility for the program, if necessary, is determined by a Medical Technology Review Committee.

-Upon completion of the program, the student receives a B.S. degree in Biology (Medical Technology Option) and is eligible for the appropriate certifying examination(s).
+Upon completion of the program, the student receives a B.S. degree in Biology (Medical Technology option) and is eligible for the appropriate certifying examination(s).